Willson Contreras Player Props: Cardinals vs. Mariners

 Mariners Pitching Rankings

-- Mariners pitchers combine to give up the third-fewest home runs in baseball (13 total, 0.7 per game).
+- Mariners pitchers combine to allow the second-fewest home runs in baseball (13 total, 0.7 per game).

-- Kirby gets the start for the Mariners, his fourth of the season.
-He is 1-1 with a 3.78 ERA and 12 strikeouts through 16 2/3 innings pitched.
+- Castillo makes the start for the Mariners, his fifth of the season.
+He is 2-0 with a .73 ERA and 26 strikeouts in 24 2/3 innings pitched.

-- In his last time out on Sunday, the righty tossed 6 1/3 innings against the Colorado Rockies, allowing two earned runs while surrendering six hits.
+- In his most recent time out on Sunday, the righty threw seven scoreless innings against the Colorado Rockies while surrendering two hits.

 © 2023 Data Skrive.
 All rights reserved.